fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 • Performance upgrade packages for cars and trucks

-Each kit SKU should be tracked separately for inventory and revenue purposes.
+Given that some goods could be applied to multiple overall kits, SKUs should be tracked separately for inventory and revenue purposes.

 When discussing kitting, it’s important to remember the items included must be related to each other, which means they complement one another in some way.
-There are similar logistics processes called bundling and assembly, but they differ from kitting in significant ways.
+There are similar processes called bundling and assembly, but they differ from kitting in significant ways.

 Differences Between Bundling, Kitting, and Assembly